 Piani et al. (2009) employed multiple techniques to study the insoluble organic matter (IOM) component of Sah 97096, located primarily within matrix material surrounding chondrules and in opaque nodules.
 They identified only a small number of aromatic compounds, including benzene and naphthalene, compared to the wide diversity of both aromatic and aliphatic compounds present in CI and CM carbonaceous chondrites.
 Many differences exist between IOM in primitive carbonaceous chondrites compared to Sah 97096, including a low abundance of IOM compounds in Sah 97096, and these can be attributed to the higher temperature conditions experienced by Sah 97096 prior to accretion or during parent body metamorphism.

 Utilizing Raman micro-spectroscopy, Robin et al. (2008) analyzed the maturity (degree of structural order) of the IOM in a fine-grained matrix component and in inclusions within metal nodules of several E chondrites in order to better resolve the metamorphic grades and to assign petrologic types.
 Other indicators which measure the degree of thermal metamorphism were also employed, including textural and opaque mineral petrography.
-Based on their results, and through comparisons with similar studies conducted previously on carbonaceous and ordinary chondrites, an accurate petrologic type for Sah 97096 was determined to be 3.13.4; this is among the lowest found thus far in members of the EH group.
+Based on their results, and through comparisons with similar studies conducted previously on carbonaceous and ordinary chondrites, an accurate petrologic type for Sah 97096 was determined to be 3.13.4.
 The thermal history of both EH and EL enstatite chondrite asteroids, including the relationship between petrologic type and the closure temperature of opaque phases, is consistent with a simple onion shell model (Quirico et al., 2011).

-Notably, a new type of meteorite classified as a forsterite chondrite/achondrite with EH3 affinities has been discovered in a pairing of Sah 97096 (Boyet et al., 2011; abstract).
-The photo above shows a 19.4 g partial slice of Sah 97096 that was cut from the 2,516 g mass.
+Notably, a new type of meteorite classified as a forsterite chondrite/achondrite with EH3 affinities has been discovered in a pairing of Sah 97096 (Boyet et al., 2011 #5120).
+The photo above shows a 19.4 g partial slice of Sah 97096 that was sectioned from the 2,516 g mass.